wbell2000/patreon-bot/patreon_tier_alerter/README.md

 The bot operates by:
 1. Loading the configuration from `config/config.json`.
 2. Periodically making HTTP requests to the specified Patreon creator URLs using the `requests` library.
-3. Parsing the HTML content of these pages using `BeautifulSoup`.
+3. Parsing the HTML content of these pages using Python's built-in HTML parser.
 4. Attempting to identify tier elements, their names, and their availability status based on predefined (and somewhat guessed) HTML selectors.
 5. Comparing the found available tiers against the `tiers_to_watch` list in the configuration.
 6. If a watched tier becomes available and hasn't been alerted for recently, it prints an alert to the console.